nmoinvaz/strcasecmp/README.md

 For strings that are over 30% the same case our implementation provides up to 50% performance benefits over other implementations.
 However if the two strings are less than 30% there can be a similar up to 25% performance decrement.

-We surmise that perhaps CPU caching does not play a significant role in string case comparison, but only branches and perdictions.
+We surmise that perhaps CPU caching does not play a significant role in string case comparison, but only branches and perdictions. `tolower` has its own branch to determine if the character is uppercase or lowercase which results in a lookup to a hash map.
+If we can reduce the total number of branches, by skipping an extra branch when characters match, we can speed up the function.